-Aetna Insurance for Drug and Alcohol Rehab
+Aetna Insurance Coverage for Substance Abuse Rehab

-To see what coverage options your Aetna plan provides, you should check your Aetna drug rehab coverage.
+To see what coverage options your Aetna plan provides, you should check your Aetna drug alcohol rehab coverage.
 One easy way to do this is to call the number on the back of your insurance card and speak directly to an Aetna representative to determine what benefits you have for either inpatient or outpatient drug rehab.

 Aetna insurance therapy coverage varies by plan and includes managed Medicaid plans for people who qualify for Medicaid coverage based on income and other factors.
 Aetna Medicaid is offered in several states including California, Illinois, New York, and Florida.3